 “I tell you the truth, whatever you bind on earth will bed bound in heaven, and whatever you loose on earth will bee loosed in heaven.
 Matthew 18:15-19

 We are to love our enemies, but we certainly shouldn’t hang with those sinning against us or God in an unrepentant way.
-Loving enemies and hanging with enemies are 2 different things.
-This scripture right here has Jesus” own lips telling us so.
-Love your enemy does NOT mean hang with your enemy!
-It means feel compassion on your enemy, and pray they come to Christ.
+Loving enemies and hanging with enemies are two different things.
+Love your enemy does NOT mean hang with your enemy.
+It means feel compassion on your enemy, to have a love in your heart for them, and pray they come to Christ.